Safety Achievement Awards Rules & Regulations

 - To encourage and reward good safety performance.

-- To provide member companies with a standard method of measuring and comparing safety performance with similar size plants producing similar products.
+- To provide member companies with a standard method of measuring and comparing safety performance with similar size plants.

 - To recognize plants achieving superior safety performance.

-- To help insure that Manufacture Alabama continues to strive to have the “safest” manufacturing industries in Alabama and in the United States.
+- To help ensure that Manufacture Alabama continues to strive to have the “safest” manufacturing industries in Alabama and in the United States.

-The Safety Achievement Awards Program shall be open to all manufacturing plants that are Manufacture Alabama members that are engaged in any manufacturing activity covered by those operations described in the ADO Industrial Directory under Major NAICS Codes.
+The Safety Achievement Awards Program shall be open to all manufacturing plants that are Manufacture Alabama members that are engaged in any manufacturing activity.

 - Staff and executive personnel housed in a separate company headquarters office building.